UnrealMultiple/TShockPlugin/BedSet/README.en.md

-# BEDSET settings rebirth points
+# BedSet sets the regeneration point

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

 - Author: pang2333
-- Use the back city items to record the rebirth point, transfer after exiting and death
+- Record the regeneration point with the returned items, and send it after exit and death.

 ## Update log